jtnystrom/Discount/README.md

 ./spark-submit.sh --minimizers PASHA -k 55 -m 10 /path/to/data.fastq stats
 `

-To submit an equivalent job to Google Cloud Dataproc, after creating a cluster and uploading the necessary files (the AWS script has similar syntax):
+To submit an equivalent job to Google Cloud Dataproc, after creating a cluster and uploading the necessary files (the AWS script `submit-aws.sh` works in the same way):

 `
 ./submit-gcloud.sh cluster-abcde --minimizers gs://my-data/PASHA -k 55 -m 10 gs://my-data/path/to/data.fastq stats